 Mr Sinha also reported that TRAI separately received another set of complaints against these telecom operators.
 These complaints totalled to 546 complaints against Airtel, 346 complaints against Vodafone, 157 complaints against Reliance Communications, 37 complaints against Aircel, 70 against BSNL and a total of 166 complaints against Idea.
 This was also all recorded from 1st January 2015 to 8th December 2017.

 It’s not that the Government is not helping these telecom operators to reduce these drop call rates.
 They did make a sufficient amount of spectrum available for the telecom operators in which they conducted an auction of 956 MHz in 2016.
-He further said that the government of India held a periodic review of expansion of mobile services.
+He further said that the government of India held a periodic review of the expansion of mobile services.
 In response to this, the telecom operators carried out the related necessary improvements.
 This led to the addition of around 6.35 lakh additional base transceiver stations on locations where there was no connection beforehand.
 These stations provided for 2G, 3G as well as 4G services from July 2015 to November 2017.

 In recent times, there has been a significant improvement in mobile connectivity issues.
 However, what people need to know is that it’s not always a telecom operator’s fault in case of connectivity issues.
 The handset used by the customer plays a significant role in connectivity.
 So before blaming the telecom operators, the customer should indeed check the frequency responses of their devices.